There's Something About Marrying

 "There's Something About Marrying" is the tenth episode of the sixteenth season of the American animated television series The Simpsons.
 In the episode, Springfield legalizes same-sex marriage to increase tourism.
 After becoming a minister, Homer starts to wed people to make money.
-Meanwhile, Marge's sister Patty comes out as a lesbian and reveals that she is going to marry a woman named Veronica.
-Marge originally disapproves of this, making Patty frustrated.
-When Marge accidentally discovers that Veronica is a man cross-dressed as a woman, she decides to keep quiet about it knowing that Patty will be marrying a man.
-However, at the ceremony, she is so moved by Patty's vow that she is forced to reveal Veronica's secret.
-After the ceremony is abruptly cancelled, Marge tells Patty that she now accepts her sexuality.
+Meanwhile, Marge's sister Patty comes out as a lesbian and reveals she is going to marry a woman named Veronica.
+The episode title is a play on the Farrelly brothers' 1998 romantic comedy There's Something About Mary.